The Waypoint Construction Process: Case Study #3

 Original SOW: Pool Renovation/Deck Renovation.
 Homeowner had a concrete pool deck and concrete coping and wanted to convert to natural stone pavers, natural stone coping

-We had to excavate 12 inches down into the ground for the project.
+Waypoint experts excavated 12 inches down into the ground for the project.
 We you start moving this much Earth, which is common in most patio and pool projects, the weight to move builds in a hurry.
 Even with an expert construction company, the process is very invasive.

-Pathway to the job site.
+Creating the pathway to the job site.

 In addition to the deep excavation, this project would feature heavy stone work.
 Our experts assessed the site, and came in from the side of the house with machines and materials.
 Getting from a delivery drop to a site on the opposite requires a precise plan to ensure minimal disruption for the homeowner.